maxwalley/liblufs/README.md

 # liblufs - Live Laugh LUF
-A C++ library for measuring loudness according to EBU R128
+A C++ library for measuring loudness according to ITU 1770-5 and EBU R128

 Build Instructions:
 ```